-One cold morning in 1965 I was born in Utrecht, in the Netherlands; but just a few weeks later I would leave this cold and rainy country, because my father's job required a lot of relocating to many exotic destinations.
-And so I spent many months and (mostly) years in countries as diverse as Syria, India, Algeria, Zambia, and the USA.
-But by the time I was fourteen, the traveling (for me at least) had become a thing of the past, and I've lived in the Netherlands ever since.
+One cold morning in 1965 Harm was born in Utrecht, in the Netherlands.
+His childhood was spent in countries as diverse as Syria, India, Algeria, Zambia, and the USA.
+By the time he was fourteen, the traveling had become a thing of the past, and he's lived in the Netherlands ever since.

 Education and influences

-Other bands that I worked with on a regular basis were the Dicky Greenwood Band and the Wouter Kiers Trio, two very different groups (one a soulful blues quartet, the other a jazz and jive trio) that involved a lot of spontaneity, no rehearsals, and an eclectic repertoire that made me feel very good, and I realised that I was happiest in bands where every band member plays an important and active part in every aspect of the music - where there's not a strict division between bandleader, frontman, sidemen or backing musicians.
-And where you never know what will happen!
-The format that had been pioneered by bands like The Band and Grateful Dead, but which had become a bit of a rare thing for me for a few years.
+Other bands that had a profound influence on Harm's musical development include the Dicky Greenwood Band and the Wouter Kiers Trio, two very different groups (one a soulful blues quartet, the other a jazz and jive trio) that involved a lot of spontaneity, no rehearsals, and an eclectic repertoire.
+Harm learns that he's happiest in bands where every band member plays an important and active part in every aspect of the music - where there's not a strict division between bandleader, frontman, sidemen or backing musicians.
+And where you never know what's going to' happen!

-In between gigs with my steady outfits I would do many performances with just about anybody who would call - variety is the spice of life, and just about any musician I've ever worked with would contribute something to my own musical development.
-Particularly inspiring where my collaborations with Tom Salisbury and Pinetop Perkins (the first time I worked with musicians who had actually played on records that had been a huge inspiration to me - and in the case of Pinetop, a musician who was right there when it all started.)
-But the tours I did with Lisa Otey and with Candye Kane were especially memorable; thank you, Lisa and Candye!
+In between gigs with steady outfits there would be many performances with just about anybody who would call - after all, variety is the spice of life.
+Particularly inspiring where collaborations with Tom Salisbury and Pinetop Perkins, and the tours with Lisa Otey and with Candye Kane were very special and memorable.

-The bands I work with most these days are my favorite bands so far: Men In Blues and the Freelance Band.
-Two very different bands; Men In Blues is very spontaneous.
-Led by Chris Koenen, one of the most amazing vocalists and guitar players I've ever met, his taste in music is so similar to mine that it's like all of a sudden I have an extra brother.
-The other musicians are great too, and this band has the ability to put across many different styles convincingly, old style acoustic blues, country music, rock & roll, but also incongruous stuff by including a song by, say, Steely Dan, or jazzrock stuff.
+These days his regular bands are Men In Blues and the Freelance Band.
+Men In Blues is very spontaneous; led by amazing vocalist Chris Koenen, the other musicians are great too, and this band has the ability to put across many different styles convincingly, old style acoustic blues, country music, rock & roll, but also incongruous stuff by including a song by, say, Steely Dan, or jazzrock stuff.
 You never know.
 Freelance Band on the other hand sticks closer to the original arrangements and performs only original songs, mostly written by bandleader Philip Kroonenberg.
-In both bands I'm a multi-instrumentalis, mostly playing pedal steel, but also keyboards, mandolin, violin, guitar and vocals.
-Both bands feature terrific rhythm sections by the way, including my neighbor Andreas Carree on drums and my good friend Aad van Pijlen on bass, who also produced my latest cd.

-Another important piece of the puzzle was in place when I made a short visit to Woodstock NY to meet many of my musical heroes, including Garth and Maud Hudson, John Simon, Levon Helm and Jim Weider.
-John and Garth especially were so generous with their time, all those fantastic stories; thank you so much!
-I cherish the memory of Garth showing up late at night at the hotel, jumping down the hallway to deliver a couple of bags filled with candy - it was Easter weekend!
-And Garth and Maud taking us on a trip through the area to visit important musical landmarks.
+Another important experience was Harm's trip to Woodstock NY to meet some of his musical heroes, including Garth and Maud Hudson, John Simon, Levon Helm and Jim Weider.
+John and Garth especially were generous with their time, sharing fantastic stories about many of the musical milestones that had such an important influence on Harm's musical development.
+The first night after Harm's arrival in Woodstock, Garth showed up late at night at the hotel, jumping down the hallway to deliver a couple of bags filled with candy - it was Easter weekend!

 My own music